 - Difficulty with movement.

-- Fainting or stunning. when suddenly rising from a lying or sitting position.
+- Fainting or stunning.
+When suddenly rising from a lying or sitting position.

 - Dry mouth.

-- Sensation of covered ears.
+- The sensation of covered ears.

 - Hearing loss.